basisproject/basisproject.github.io/faq.md

 Anybody is free to start a company, and this company can do anything you'd like.
 That said, it must be a worker-owned co-op, so anyone you hire will also be part owner of the company.

-Entrepreneurship in the traditional sense of "I made this and therefor I get all the rewards" won't work here, and is a faulty idea to begin with.
+Entrepreneurship in the traditional sense of "I made this and therefor I get all the rewards" won't work here, and is a faulty idea to begin with because *nobody builds a multinational corporation by themselves*.
 Rather, instead of rewarding people with perpetual profits and ownership for taking a grand risk, we significantly lower the risks themselves (mainly by distributing investment amongst the producers).

-By not requiring capital to start or run a company, we socialize the risks and lower the barriers to entry.
+By not requiring a person to own capital to start or run a company, we socialize the risks and lower the barriers to entry.
 Entrepreneurship is democratized and not just reserved for those with trust funds or deep connections.

 ## Can credits be exchanged with other members?